 Having survived the challenge of getting the custom domain published blog working, they settle back and look for lots more traffic, because of the new non BlogSpot URL - and more income, from AdSense.
 Then, they discover harsh reality.

-Not only do they not get lots more income, their ads are now blank.
+Not only do they not get lots more income, their ads are now blank, or public service (non paying).

 When AdSense is involved with a Blogger blog, a custom domain upgrade becomes more than a mere formality, or technical challenge.